huggingface/lighteval/README.md

 These metrics need both the generation and its logprob.
 They are not working at the moment, as this fn is not in the AI Harness.
 - `prediction_perplexity` (HELM): Measure of the logprob of a given input.

-## Adding a new metric
-If you want to add a new metric, first check if you can use one of the parametrized functions in `src.lighteval.metrics.metrics_corpus` or `metrics_sample`.
-If not, add it to either of these files depending on the level at which it is applied.
-Then, follow the example in `src.lighteval.metrics.metrics` to register your metric.

 ## Examples of scripts to launch lighteval on the cluster
 ### Evaluate a whole suite on one node, 8 GPUs
 1) Create a config file for accelerate